If you’re involved in ecommerce – and most likely even if you’re not – you’ll have heard the term “conversion rate optimization.”

 Do top reviewers receive any recognition?

 The aim of ecommerce optimization is to improve the whole customer experience.
 Ecommerce conversion rate optimization is vitally important.
-But it is just one part of the whole picture.
+But it is just one part of the whole picture (btw find out our checklist to choose the best conversion rate optimization services).

 If you develop a more thorough optimization strategy – one that accounts for a complete range of metrics rather than just one – you will find that your levels of customer satisfaction and loyalty, conversions, and sales figures will all be much better off.